Not every hedgehog needs rescuing....

 If the animal is uncurled you can slip your hand under its tummy and lift that way but be warned, it may then curl round your fingers which can be equally painful.
 Please try not to drop it.

-Emergency housing
+Box - Emergency housing

-Once you have your hog, place it in a deep box or cat basket, something it can't escape from.
-It's usually an idea to put some newspaper down first to soak up any little accidents.
 If the hog feels cold to the touch, provide heat.
-This can be in the form of a heat pad, hot water bottle or leakproof drinks bottle.
+This can be in the form of a heat pad or a hot water bottle / leakproof drinks bottle filled with very hot but not boiling water.
 Wrap it in a towel and place it at the bottom of the box.
 Place the hog on it and cover both with a towel or fleece.
 Make sure there is room for the hog to get off the heat if it gets too warm.

 What you do depends on the condition of the hog.